Carbon Stars as Standard Candles: An Empirical Test for the Reddening, Metallicity, and Age Sensitivity of the J-region Asymptotic Giant Branch (JAGB) Method: Introduction

 Because the JAGB method is relatively novel, it still needs to be scrutinized carefully for systematics.
 For example, a host galaxy's age gradient, metallicity, and internal reddening could affect the shape and peak location of the JAGB star luminosity function, potentially introducing unwanted systematic errors in measured distances.
-In this paper, we directly quantify these second-order effects using the wealth of near-infrared and optical \textit{Hubble Space Telescope} (HST) data from the \textit{Panchromatic Hubble Andromeda Treasury} (PHAT).